CodingLL25/hangman-mini-game/README.md

 - Addition of more categories for users to pick from i.e. football players, countries, clothing brands to increase to engage with more users.
 - Remind the user of category chosen i.e. "Movie to be guessed: _ _ _" or "Flower to be guessed: _ _ _"
 - Store previously guessed words to prevent repetition,; for players cycling through words, keep track of how many words have been guessed correctly and how many have been guessed incorrectly.
+- Use of os clear with the play game function to improve usability by preventing the need to scroll.

 ## Credits

 ## Acknowledgements
-  - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) for being a wonderful mentor throughout this process.
+  - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) for being a wonderful mentor throughout this process, and for providing clear guidance for this submission.